lucor/lian/README.md

 # golicense

-golicense list information about the licenses of a Go binary or module and its dependencies.
+golicense report information about the licenses of a Go binary or module and its dependencies.
 Additionally can check the detected licenses against an allowed list.
 Default is to look for a go.mod file into the current directory.